yunzhang1998/TEIRI/README.md

   --corrected_tss CORRECTED_TSS
                         A tsv file with the corrected TE-derived TSSs (TEIRI_correct.py generated) --corrected_tss_single CORRECTED_TSS_SINGLE
-                        A tsv file with the corrected TE-derived TSSs for the single-exon transcript (TEIRI_correct.py generated)
+                        A tsv file with the corrected TE-derived TSSs for the single-exon transcript (TEIRI_correct.py generated).
+We recommend excluding single-exon transcripts.
   --TGS_weight TGS_WEIGHT
                         The weight of TGS reads supporting the transcript (default: 1000) --illumina_threshold ILLUMINA_THRESHOLD
                         The min NGS ratio supporting the transcript (default: 0.05) --nanopore_threshold NANOPORE_THRESHOLD
-                        The min TGS reads supporting the transcript (default: 2) --ref_transcript_length REF_TRANSCRIPT_LENGTH
+                        The min TGS reads supporting the transcript (default: 2) --max_transcripts MAX_TRANSCRIPTS
-                        The average length of reference transcripts (default: 2725) --max_transcripts MAX_TRANSCRIPTS
-                        The max counts of transcripts for a TE-initiated RNA (default: 10) --trunctated_exclude TRUNCTATED_EXCLUDE
+                        The max counts of transcripts for a TE-initiated RNA (default: 20) --trunctated_exclude TRUNCTATED_EXCLUDE
                         Truncated transcripts were excluded, as they may represent fragments of the full-length transcript (default: True)
   --min_transcript_length MIN_TRANSCRIPT_LENGTH